jimmiegonzalez/Flashcards-Project/README.md

 ## Description

-I created a flashcard application that allows teachers and students to create sets of flashcards to use as a study resource.
+A flashcard application that allows teachers and students to create sets of flashcards to use as a study resource.

 ## Features